bazibamba53/free-programming-books-bazibamba53/AndroidUpdate.txt

-Disable Tab Limit - Disables the default tab limit (varies between devices)
+Tab Manager - An easy way to batch-export, batch-close, and batch-add tabs